-When it comes to “obedience & working intelligence,” the Saint Bernard had some of the lowest scores of all dog breeds.
-But what exactly is obedience and working intelligence, and why does it matter?
+The current list of smartest breeds is based on “obedience & working intelligence.”
+And when it comes to O&W, the Saint Bernard had some of the lowest scores of all breeds.
+But what exactly is obedience & working intelligence, and why does it matter?

 This specific measurement of dog intelligence was developed by canine psychologist and pHD, Stanley Coren from the University of British Columbia.
 In short, it measures the breed’s speed of learning new commands, in addition to how well they retain their training.

 Coren’s Dog Intelligence Criteria

 Coren didn’t do it alone.
-He had the help of 199 obedience trial judges all around North America.
-At the time, this represented roughly half of all professional judges.
+In fact, he had the help of roughly 199 obedience trial judges all around North America.
+At the time, this represented nearly half of all professional judges.

 Using Coren’s criteria, the judges were able to assess and evaluate each dog breed.
-From there, Coren had the necessary data to finalize his infamous smartest dog breeds list.
+From there, Coren had the necessary data to finalize his notorious list of smartest dog breeds.

 Here’s what Coren’s criteria was based on: